 On turning thirty...

 But there is another reason, I suspect, that Rocky wants to stick only to the essentials.
-When we meet, on a hatefully humid August day in Manhattan, it’s just a few short weeks until the rapper’s 30th birthday.
-Unprompted, he brings up the milestone three times during our conversation.
-“I’m an old man dude.” he says at one point.
+Now entering his 32nd year, it’s clear age has been weighing on his mind for a while.
+“I’m an old man dude,” he says at one point.
 “When you’re 29 going on 30, you’re already 30.
 And once you’re 30…”

 "I really thought I was special enough to end.
 I was kind of upset when I turned 28..."